maxd/graphql-dsl/README.md

 And then execute `bundle install`.

-## Usage
+## Getting Started

-There are three ways how to use GraphQL DSL.
+Choose appropriate way for your for use GraphQL DSL:

 1. Call methods of `GraphQL::DSL` module directly